Concurrent Object Regression: Concluding remarks

-The proposed Concurrent Object Regression (CORE) is useful for the regression analysis of random objects, where it complements Fr\'echet regression, by extending the notion of conditional Fr\'echet means further to a concurrent or varying coefficient framework.
+The proposed concurrent object regression (CORE) is useful for the regression analysis of random objects, where it complements Fr\'echet regression, by extending the notion of conditional Fr\'echet means further to a concurrent or varying coefficient framework.
 We provide theoretical justifications including rates of pointwise convergence for both global and local versions of the CORE model, and a uniform convergence result for the global part.
 For the special case of Euclidean objects the rates of convergence correspond to the known optimal rates.
-The rate of convergence for the Nonparametric CORE model is intrinsically connected to an inherent manifold structure of the predictor space.
+The rate of convergence for the nonparametric CORE model is intrinsically connected to an inherent manifold structure of the predictor space.
 Analogously to local regression, the nonparametric estimators will suffer from the curse of dimensionality if the predictor space is of higher dimension than $p=2$ or $p= 3$.
 This calls for future research in dimension reduction in the predictor space.
 A feature of interest is that we do not require observing the complete stochastic processes $\{\left(X(t), Y(t)\right) : t\in \T \}$ but only need samples taken at random predictor times, and our methods can be adapted for sparse and longitudinal predictors.